Organizational Background

 - Manage student needs/behaviors/illness/injury using equity-centered and trauma-informed best practices.

-- Evaluate summer camp programs by conducting observations, caregiver surveys, student feedback, and meetings.
+– Evaluate programs by conducting observations, caregiver surveys, student feedback, and meetings.

 - Occasionally teaching or subbing for programming, as needed.

-- Ability to plan, organize, and execute long-term, large scale, complex projects.
+– Ability to plan, organize and execute long-term projects.

 - Have an acute ability to notice and consider details.

-- At least 2-5 years experience in developing, coordinating, and facilitating youth & adult programming.
+– At least 2-5 years’ experience in developing, coordinating, and facilitating youth programming.

 - Experience working directly with young people in a formal or informal learning setting.